-There are many ways in which you can structure a business in the UK.
-For example, you could run your business as a sole trader, as a partnership, as a Limited Liability Partnership (LLP) or through a company, each of which will have pros and cons.
+There are many ways to structure a business in the UK.
+You could do business as a sole trader, partnership, Limited Liability Partnership (LLP) or through a company.
 You can also hold assets in your own name or in the name of your personal investment company or trust.

-The decision will be governed by a number of commercial and other factors, such as the need for limited liability and the taxation consequences.
+There are commercial and other factors to consider, such as the need for limited liability and the taxation consequences.

 - changing your share structure;

 - splitting the business; or

 - making a large one-off return of value to shareholders.